matjlars/funky/README.md

 -------

 The general idea of Funky is that your "global functions" are all separated out into *services*.
-*services* allow you you organize your imperitive functions and override any logic of the whole framework on a per-site basis.
+*services* allow you you organize your functions and easily override any logic of the whole framework on a per-site basis.

 A simple service would be like this: